Odjit/KindredExtract/README.md

 It will print out a lot of files to your DedicatedServer directory.
 This action isn't great on live servers.
 Keep ranges tight, as there are a lot more things around you than you would think.

+**Note:** Dependencies are not working while we are in a test period.
+Please refer to the **Installation** section for more information.

 ---
 Also, thanks to the V Rising modding and server communities for ideas and requests!
 Feel free to reach out to me on discord (odjit) if you have any questions or need help with the mod.

 [V Rising Modding Discord](https://vrisingmods.com/discord)

 ## Commands